 Like other NIDS solutions, Zeek does use signature-based and anomaly-based detection methods.
 The project is also supported by a vast and diverse user community, with contributors from various backgrounds (academia and industry) as an added benefit.
 This IDS, however, comes with some limitations, as it typically needs a good amount of effort to deploy along with solid programming and scripting skills to handle it proficiently.

 OpenWIPS-ng is a free open-source NIDS dedicated to wireless networks–WIPS stands for wireless intrusion prevention system.
-This tool was developed by the same team who developed the well-known network intrusion tool Aircrack-ng.
+This tool was developed by the same team that developed the well-known network intrusion tool Aircrack-ng.

 You can use OpenWIPS-ng either as a WiFi packet sniffer or for intrusion detection.
 OpenWIPS-ng works exclusively on Linux systems and comes with three major components: